openforcefield/openff-evaluator/docs/physicalproperties.rst

 Substances
 ----------

-A ``Substance`` is defined by a number of components (which may have specific roles assigned to them such as being solutes in the system) and the amount of each component in the substance.
+A |substance| is defined by a number of components (which may have specific roles assigned to them such as being solutes in the system) and the amount of each component in the substance.

 To create a pure substance containing only water::